curityio/zero-trust-api-testing/README.md

 mvn package -DskipTests
 ```

-This will create a JAR file in the `target` directory and the API can be run like this.
+This will create a JAR file in the `target` directory and the API can be run with this command.\
 The running API points to a JWKS URI at http://localhost:8443/oauth/v2/oauth-anonymous/jwks.

 ```bash